The-AI-Alliance/microsite-template/README-instructions.md

 1. **If** you plan to publish the website from the `latest` branch, merge changes to that branch from `main`.
 1. Edit the repo's _Settings_.
     1. On the repo's home page in GitHub, click the _Settings_ "gear" on the upper right-hand side.
-    1. Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._
+    1. Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._ (Near the top under _Repository name_.)
     1. Scroll down to _Features_ and click _Discussions_ to enable them (unless you don't want them; in this case, remove the URL on the `docs/contributing.markdown` page!).
+        1. Click the green _Setup discussions_ button, then edit and submit the "welcome" message.
+(The default is usually fine.)
     1. On the left-hand side, click the link for _Pages_.
 Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory. (**NOTE:** Make the repo is _public_ or else the pages won't get published.)
 1. (Optional) Create a _Project_ (i.e., a dashboard) to track your work.
 Click the _Project_ tab in the repo GitHub page and then either click the _+ New project+_ button or if you want your project to join an existing dashboard, click the _Link a project_ button and find the correct project.
+    1. You will need to change the number `N` that was used for the project in several places:
+        1. The `projects: [The-AI-Alliance/N]` entries in `.github/ISSUE_TEMPLATE/*.yaml` files.
+        1. The line in `docs/contributing.markdown` with `See also the [project board](https://github.com/orgs/The-AI-Alliance/projects/N/)`.
 1. Add the website in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/) and the Alliance GitHub [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
 1. Delete the files `README-instructions.md`, `finish-microsite.sh`, and any of the `LICENSE.*` files that don't apply to your project.
 1. Final steps.